-These standards describe Yoga Alliance International’s requirements for a Registered Yoga School that offers a 200 hour training program.
+These standards describe Yoga Alliance International’s requirements for a Registered Yoga School that offers a basic Level 1 200 hour training program.
 The syllabus must meet or exceeds our minimum standards.
 The YTT must be taught by an ERYT designated Lead Trainer member of the association .*After careful consideration and the ongoing and continued nature of the coronavirus pandemic, in May 2020 the Yoga Alliance International’s Board of Directors, made the accreditation of virtual training available as a permanent format.
 For more information please visit Virtual Learning Accreditation

 Example Curriculum Model and 5 Educational Categories to be included in a TT